getporter/docker-mixin/README.md

 ## Mixin Configuration

 The Docker client version can be specified via the `clientVersion` configuration when declaring this mixin.
+The default client version is currently set to 19.03.8.
 ```yaml
 - docker:
     clientVersion: 19.03.8